-- About 1 in 5 American adults will have a mental health condition in any given year?
+About 1 in 5 American adults will have a mental health condition in any given year.
+Did you know…

-Mental health conditions, such as depression or anxiety, are real, common and treatable.
-And recovery is possible.
-But not all of us think about our mental health enough.
+Mental health conditions are real, common and treatable.
+Recovery is possible.
+Most of us don’t think about our mental health enough.

-If you’ve had trouble sleeping lately, if you’ve been experiencing racing thoughts, or if you’re just curious –screenings can help you understand more about your mental health.
+If you are curios or maybe have been experiencing some things like not sleeping enough, racing thoughts or obsessing – screenings can help you understand more about your mental health.
 If you’re unsure which screen to take, here are some guidelines:

 - The Depression Screen is most appropriate for individuals who are feeling overwhelming sadness.